 4. Drinking more water

-It’s beneficial for many reasons, Emily says.
+It’s beneficial for many reasons, Emily says, and not drinking enough water is often one of the first weight loss mistakes people make.
 “Firstly, if you’re dehydrated, it could inhibit your fat loss goals because your body needs that water for almost every single process.”

 Secondly, water can also help to bulk out the fiber-rich foods you’ve already eaten.
 “It will expand your gut and you will feel fuller,” she explains.
 “It will also put pressure on your stomach lining, which will make you feel fuller.”

 Being in a calorie deficit doesn't mean giving up your favorite foods.
 But if you want to free up more space in your daily amount for higher-calorie foods that you love, it's worth making some basic swaps on foods that you don't care all that much about.

 - Olive oil for one calorie spray, like Frylight

 - Dairy milk for 'no sugars' oat or almond milk

 - Full-fat mayonnaise and ketchup for low-fat alternatives

 - Bread-based breakfasts like toast for oat-based breakfasts, like porridge or overnight oats